 The course is designed to promote effective and knowledgeable teaching of composition and literature in the high school.
 The course covers the content to be taught, the insights needed by the teacher, and various methods recommended in teaching the subject.

 Prerequisites: Consent of the Department.
+Credit, three hours.

 ENGL-410.
 THE STRUCTURE OF MODERN ENGLISH